Bendat/autometa/libraries/bind-decorator/readme.md

 # Introduction

-Binds the `this` keyword on a clss method.
+Binds the `this` keyword on a class method.

 This is a fork of [bind-decorator](https://www.npmjs.com/package/bind-decorator) for use with Autometa.